Douglas Farah: Consultation business

 Farah has been interviewed regarding international relations and criminal issues for decades.
-Following 9-11, he was interviewed by international newspapers regarding the link between African diamonds and terrorist financing.
-Farah is the principal and owner of IBI Consultants, LLC, which describes itself as "offer[ing] a broad range of expertise and access across Latin America on issues of national security, transnational crime, terrorism, terror finance and non-state armed actors".
+Following September 11 attacks, he was interviewed by international newspapers regarding the link between African diamonds and terrorist financing.
+Farah is the principal and owner of IBI "Consultants, LLC", which describes itself as "offer[ing] a broad range of expertise and access across Latin America on issues of national security, transnational crime, terrorism, terror finance and non-state armed actors".
 He has been featured on national broadcast stations as an expert in the field of national security issues, including on CNN.
-Farah is an expert for the Woodrow Wilson International Center for Scholars in the fields of organized crime, drugs, Latin America, and Central America.
+Farah is a resident expert for the Woodrow Wilson International Center for Scholars in the fields of organized crime, drugs, Latin America, and Central America.

 As of 2013, Farah was a Senior Fellow of Financial Investigations and Transparency at the International Assessment of Strategy Center.
 He is also an adjunct fellow at the Center for Strategic and International Studies.
-Farah has testified before the US Congress on more than a dozen occasions.
+Farah has testified before the US Congress on a number of times.
 For example, on October 1, 2009, Farah testified before the House Committee on Oversight and Government Reform Subcommittee on National Security and Foreign Affairs on the subject of "Transnational Drug Enterprises: Threats to Global Stability and U.S. National Security from Southwest Asia, Latin American and West Africa".
 On July 7, 2011, Farah testified before the House Committee on Homeland Security Subcommittee on Counterterrorism and Intelligence on the subject of "Hezbollah in Latin America: Implications for U.S. Security".